Linearized $\mathcal{N}=2$ conformal supergravity in the harmonic approach: conformal supergravity

 The superconformal variation of the zero-curvature equation \eqref{eq: zero-curv eq} leads to the following equation for the superconformal variation $\delta_{sc} \mathcal{H}^{--}_{(\alpha\beta)}$:

 As its unique solution we obtain:

-The resulting formula for $\delta_{sc} \mathcal{H}^{--}_{(\alpha\beta)}$ reminds the structure of transformations $\delta_{sc}V^{++}$ in $\mathcal{N}=2$ Maxwell's theory, with additional Lorentz rotation-type terms for each spinor index.
-The final term is a weight factor which compensates the non-invariance of the harmonic superspace measure \eqref{eq: fss Omega}.
-We expect that the same mechanism remains applicable to the complete non-linear $\mathcal{N}=2$ conformal supergravity action in harmonic superspace, with the rigid superconformal transformations being promoted to the local ones.
+The resulting formula for $\delta_{sc} \mathcal{H}^{--}_{(\alpha\beta)}$ reminds the structure of transformations $\delta_{sc}V^{--}$ in $\mathcal{N}=2$ Maxwell's theory (see eq. \eqref{eq: v-- sc}), with additional Lorentz-rotation type terms for each spinor index.
+The last term involves a weight factor intended to compensate the non-invariance of the harmonic superspace measure \eqref{eq: fss Omega}.
+We expect that the same mechanism works for the complete non-linear $\mathcal{N}=2$ conformal supergravity action in harmonic superspace, with the rigid superconformal transformations being promoted to the local ones (see Sect 5 for some further details).